 I’m a sucker for a marketing campaign hyping up the recovery of an injured athlete.
 One recent favorite is Nike’s Paul George ad, which closes with: “The worst has happened.
 The best is next.”
 The message here is universal: Your response to adversity is a measured opportunity for definition.

-We see this principal in action daily on social media.
+We see this principle in action daily on social media.
 A slip up by a brand goes viral and the comeback is magnified.
 While marketers may dread an impromptu spotlight, it’s a unique chance to demonstrate agility, humility and, most importantly, humanity.

 If you find your brand involved in an epic social media mistake, here are four tips to help you bounce back: